mquandalle/meteor-jade/README.md

-# Jade for Meteor with anonymous helpers and event support
+# Jade for Meteor with support for anonymous Meteor helper and event templates using inline CoffeeScript or JavaScript

 With this version of meteor-jade you can cut down a lot of code.
-Here is how you can write the whole simple-todos app (except the unmodified css) in 95 lines of code:
+Here is how you can write the whole simple-todos app (except the unmodified css) in less than 100 lines of code, while making the app easier to maintain:

 simple-todos.coffee.jade:
 ```jade